nontoother/NIVA/README.md

 npm start
 ```

-Now the bank app is running on http://localhost:3000
+Now the NIVA app is running on http://localhost:3000
 the backend is at http://127.0.0.1:5000/